Star Ocean: Till the End of Time: Plot

 In the resulting chaos, Quark's leader, Maria Traydor, manages to track down Fayt, Cliff and Mirage, and contacts them, revealing she intends to interrogate Fayt's father over "crimes" he committed, revealing they involve Fayt's power.
 Learning the Vendeeni have taken control of an unusual artifact that is out-of-place on Elicoor II, the group confront them to force them off planet, encountering Robert being held prisoner at the site.
 The battle leads to Robert being fatally wounded, dying before Maria can learn the scope of his experiments into Symbology.
 Forced to leave Elicoor II, Fayt travels with Quark, accompanied by his allies (including one from his recent adventures in Elicoor II), to uncover more behind recent events.
 To the party's horror, they learn that a new threat recently arrived following the attack on Hyda IV, in the form of ultra-powerful space-borne beings calling themselves "Executioners".
 With both the Vendeeni and Federation powerless to stop them, Earth is soon attacked and devastated.
-Seeking answers, the party uses a hint from Robert to seek answers at a research facility on the Moon, where Fayt finds himself reunited with Sophia.
+Seeking answers, the party uses a hint from Robert to seek answers at a research facility on the Moonbase, where Fayt finds himself reunited with Sophia.
 A search of the facilities records reveals that Fayt, Sophia and Maria were all the product of a major project in symbological genetics.

 The project came about following the discovery of an extremely advanced structure known as a Time Gate on the planet Styx.
 When the explorers who found it activated it, a voice informed them that their species forays in to symbological genetics had angered a being called the "Creator", and that they were to face sentencing for their actions.
 In response, the Federation determined the Time Gate was a link to beings from another plane of existence, referred to as "4D Space", and that the power of Symbology could be used to access it.
 Robert and his wife Ryoko, and Clive Esteed, Sophia's father, decided to use their offspring for a major Symbological experiment; Maria, who was adopted by one of Robert's colleagues, Jessie Traydor, was also included in the project.
 All three were Symbologically altered — Fayt gained the power of Destruction, Maria the power of Alteration, and Sophia the power of Connection — allowing them the power to activate the Time Gate when together and access the Creator's dimension.
 The Vendeeni found out about the project, and sought out all three in hopes of avoiding their destruction.
-With the knowledge they acquire, the party travel to Styx, dealing with the Executioners' forces, and accessing the Time Game, traveling into 4D Space.
+With the knowledge they acquire, the party travel to Styx, dealing with the Executioners' forces, and accessing the Time Gate, traveling into 4D Space.